sureshdsk/100-days-of-code-2020/day009/readme.md

-# Insert large volume of data into postgres with async
+# Insert data into postgres with async

 ## create virtualenv
 ```